-- Scroll to the Retainage columns in the table.
+- Scroll to the Retention columns in the table.

-- Under the Retainage - Released this Period section, enter an amount to show the retainage being released this billing period.
+- Under the Retention - Released this Period section, enter an amount to show the retention being released this billing period.

-- Under the Retainage - Currently Retained column, the system automatically updates the retainage amount that is being withheld.
+- Under the Retention - Currently Retained column, the system automatically updates the retention amount that is being withheld.

 - Optional.
-If the contractor will create a payment schedule once the invoice is approved, enter the amounts for the work you are claiming this period in the Subcontractor Claimed This Period column.
+If the contractor will create a payment program once the progress claim is approved, enter the amounts for the work you are claiming this period in the Subcontractor Claimed This Period column.

-Note: In order for the 'Subcontractor Claimed This Period' column to appear, the payment schedule feature must be enabled in the Invoicing tool’s configuration settings.
+Note: In order for the 'Subcontractor Claimed This Period' column to appear, the payment program feature must be enabled in the Invoicing tool’s configuration settings.
 See Configure Settings: Invoicing.

 - Click Save.

 - Optional.
-If the invoice administrator requires you to include a signed copy of the PDF, complete the following steps:
+If the progress claim administrator requires you to include a signed copy of the PDF, complete the following steps: